Sobibor Death Camp

 The killing Process:

 After arriving at the camp via transports (trains) the victims were taken to a reception area where they were forced to remove all their clothing, their valuables were then seized, and their body hair was then shaved off.
-They were then driven through the tube (the Schlauch) which was about 3 metres wide and 150 metres long to the gas chambers.
+They were then driven through the tube (the Schlauch) which was about 3 metres wide and 150 metres long which led to the gas chambers.
 At first only about 500 victims could be dispensed with on a daily basis but this number increased after September 1942 to about 1,200.
 Carbon monoxide gas was then pumped into the gas chambers to extinguish the life of all those contained within.
-At first they victims were simply tossed into a mass grave and buried, but later, in an attempt to hide their crime pits were dug and the bodies cremated.
+At first, the victims were simply tossed into a mass grave and buried, but later, in an attempt to hide their crimes, pits were dug and the bodies cremated.

-Some Jewish prisoners who had been temporarily spared the gas chambers and forced to act as slave labourers within the camp began to contemplate escape.
+Some Jewish prisoners who had been temporarily spared the gas chambers were forced to act as slave labourers within the camp began to contemplate an escape.
 The leader of this group was Leon Feldhandler, who worked closely with a Jewish Red Army officer, who was also a prisoner within the camp to stage a mass breakout.

-Sobibor: The Uprising and breakout!
+Sobibor: The Uprising and Breakout!

 Later, after a batch of Soviet Jewish POWs arrived in Sobibor, their leader was Alexander Pechersky, who was simply known as 'Sasha'.
-When Pechersky and his men arrived at Sobibor, Feldhandler quickly made contact with him and after a little while, together they had come up with a plan to free, not just some prisoners, but all of the prisoners in an armed uprising.
+When Pechersky and his men arrived at Sobibor, Feldhandler quickly made contact with him and after a little while, they had come up with a plan to free, not just some prisoners, but all of the prisoners in an armed uprising.

-They began by gaining access to the Ukrainian guards barracks where they managed to steal some rifles.
+They began by gaining access to the Ukrainian guard’s barracks where they managed to steal some rifles.
 Other weapons such as knives were secretly made within the camp's workshops.
 The plan was to wait until the camp commandant was away on business and then strike.
-They would then lure key SS personnel, especially the commander's deputy, into some of the workshops with the promise of them aquiring some item or other.
+They would then lure key SS personnel, especially the commander's deputy, into some of the workshops with the promise of them acquiring some item or other.
 They would also ensure that the camp's communications would be down so that they could not call for assistance when the rebellion began.
 The signal to begin the revolt would be initiated at one of the daily roll calls.
 The primary exit route would be through the camp's main gate, thus avoiding the heavily mined camp perimeters.

 On the 14 October 1943, the plan was initiated, soon nine guards were dead (8 SS officers and 1 Ukrainian).
 But when the camp deputy didn't show up at the area designated for his assassination, two Jews were dispatched to his office to liquidate him, which they did manage to achieve.
 Then as Feldhandler attempted to get the 600 strong Jewish slave labour force to rise up, the plan began to unravel.
-An SS guard became suspicious at at the roll call and he was quickly killed on the spot.
-Suddenly, seeing this, the Ukrainians within the guard towers began to open fire on the prisoners who had assembled for roll call which began to cause mayhem.
+An SS guard became suspicious at the roll call and he was quickly killed on the spot.
+Suddenly, seeing this, the Ukrainians within the guard towers began to open fire on the prisoners who had assembled for roll call, which in turn began to cause mayhem.
 Soon SS men were firing into the crowd of assembled Jews.
-The plan to rush the main gate was forgotten and most of the prisoners rushed the fences, which gave way and some 320 managed to escape into the woods beyond the perimeter.
+The plan to rush the main gate was abandoned and most of the prisoners rushed the fences, which gave way and some 320 managed to escape into the woods beyond the perimeter.
 Others died trying.

 Out of the 320 who got past the perimeter, at least 170 were recaptured and shot.
 At least 150 escaped deep into the nearby forest.
 Some managed to link up with local partisan groups.
 The fight to stay free became a struggle in itself as some local Poles betrayed their whereabouts to the Nazis for financial gain, and some Poles simply just murdered them.